- slide 1 of 8

 The first book, Numbers, introduces kindergarten students to the written numeral.
 The second book, Number Puzzles, expands on the first book with fun games and activities for practicing using and writing numbers.

 Number Activities for Kindergarten: Written Numerals Worksheet

-After reading the two books about numbers to your kindergarteners, teach your students to write the first ten (0 to 9) numerals in English.
-The free download Printable Number Tracing Worksheets for Kindergarten handout is a sample worksheet that teaches written numerals to young students through tracing.
+After reading the two books about numbers to your kindergartners, teach your students to write the first ten (0 to 9) numerals in English.
+The free download printable handout Number Tracing Worksheets for Kindergarten is a sample worksheet that teaches written numerals to young students through tracing.
 You may also write the numbers on the board and instruct your students to copy the numerals onto blank paper.

 - slide 5 of 8